johnthomasphd/johnthomasphd.github.io/_pages/about_page_1.md

 ---
-permalink: /non-menu-page/
+permalink: /brain_disorders/
-title: "Page not in menu"
+title: "Brain Disorders"
 author_profile: true
 redirect_from:
-  - "/nmp/"
-  - "/nmp.html"
+  - "/about/"
 ---

 Amidst the bustling streets of a small coastal town, the aroma of freshly baked bread wafted through the air, mingling with the salty sea breeze.